niess/pumas/README.md

 PUMAS performs the transport of relativistic &mu; or &tau; in both forward and backward Monte-Carlo.
 The library is written in C99 with the Standard Library as sole dependency.
 PUMAS is thread safe by design.
-The library is also shipped with an executable, `pumas-tabulate`, allowing to generate muons or taus energy loss tables in the [PDG](http://pdg.lbl.gov/2016/AtomicNuclearProperties/index.html) format.
+The library also allows to generate muons or taus energy loss tables in the [PDG](http://pdg.lbl.gov/2016/AtomicNuclearProperties/index.html) format.
 These tables, or those provided by the PDG, are needed as input for the PUMAS library initialisation.